smartdevicelink/sdl_hmi_integration_guidelines/docs/BasicCommunication/SystemRequest/index.md

 !!! important

 If the HMI does not respond to SDL's request within a specified timeout period (default of 10 seconds), SDL will return GENERIC_ERROR to the corresponding mobile apps request.

 !!!

 !!! note

 SDL validates all SystemRequests sent from the mobile app and returns DISALLOWED if the app's system request contains a RequestType that is not allowed via Policies.
 SDL sends the list of RequestTypes allowed by Policies via OnAppPermissionChanged, UpdateAppList, or OnSystemRequest RPCs.
 If the HMI sends OnSystemRequest with a RequestType which is disallowed by the current policy table, SDL will ignore the notification.
+If SDL sends a SystemRequest with `requestSubType` parameter to an older system, it would be rejected by the system with a response of INVALID_DATA.

 !!!